mha4065/fAllParams/README.md

   <a href="#license">license</a>
 </p>

-fAllParams is a powerful tool to extract all parameters from given URLs.
-It's also support `json` and `xml` content type.
-This tool has the ability to extract the parameters from the BurpSuite response (To use this feature, save the response of the desired URL in a file and then give it as input to the tool).
+fAllParams is a powerful tool for extracting all parameters from given URLs.

 ### Note
 - This tool has the ability to send headless requests with Firefox or Chrome drivers
+- This tool also supports `json` and `xml` content types.
+- This tool has the ability to extract parameters from the `BurpSuite` site map (to use this feature, extract the site map generated for the desired domain in a `txt` file using the `Burp Suite Site Map Extractor` extension, and then as input to the tool by give `-f`)

 ## Requirements
 - Python3
-  - Firefox browser or Chrome browser
+- Firefox or Chrome browser or Chromium driver only

 ## Installation
   1. `git clone https://github.com/mha4065/fAllParams.git`